 Just beyond, the blue-blazed Fahnestock Trail turns sharply right, leaving School Mountain Road.
-Continue along the blue-blazed trail, which parallels the stream, following an old woods road.
+Continue along the blue-blazed trail, which parallels the stream, following an old woods road which has narrowed to a footpath.
 In 0.2 mile, the woods road leaves the stream, and about half a mile from School Mountain Road, the Fahnestock Trail turns left, leaving the woods road, and begins a rather steep climb of Round Hill on switchbacks.

-At the top of the steep climb, the trail reaches a west-facing viewpoint amid red cedars, with Bull Hill (Mt.
+At the top of the steep climb, the trail reaches a limited west-facing viewpoint amid red cedars, with Bull Hill (Mt.
 Taurus) in the distance.
-This is a good place to take a short break.
 The trail continues up the cedar-studded ridge of Round Hill, climbing gradually.

-After following the ridge for about half a mile, crossing several old stone walls, the trail turns right, descends slightly into a shallow ravine, then climbs more steeply on a winding path.
-It levels off and soon reaches a viewpoint from a rock ledge just below the summit of Round Hill.
-The view here is to the southwest, with the Bear Mountain Bridge over the Hudson River visible in the distance on a clear day.
-This is another good spot for a break.
+After following the ridge for about half a mile, the trail bears right, descends slightly into a shallow ravine, then climbs more steeply on a winding path.
+It levels off and soon reaches a southwest-facing viewpoint from a rock ledge to the right of the trail just below the summit of Round Hill.
+This is a good spot for a break.